School of Social Work

 Hours: 3

 This practice course teaches the application of social work skills with individuals and families.
 Students will apply a systematic approach to interviewing, assessment, intervention and evaluation of work with individuals and families.
 Special attention will be given to issues of diversity and ethics in practice.
 Skills are developed through class exercises, videotaped role plays, and written assignments.
-Prerequisites: SWK 2361, SWK 2362, and SWK 2389; Concurrent enrollment in SWK 322, SWK 328, and SWK 370 is required.
+Prerequisites: SWK 2361, SWK 2362, SWK 2389 with a C or better; Concurrent enrollment in SWK 322, SWK 328, and SWK 329 is required.
 Restricted to social work majors.
-All SWK courses require a C or better.

 SWK 331 - Social Work Practice with Macro Systems